- Everyone shall have the right to hold opinions without interference.

 Standards and instruments

-While Article 19 of the International Covenant on Civil and Political Rights (ICCPR) is the most prominent standard on freedom of expression, two other standards from the ICCPR stand out that are relevant for the enabling environment for media.
-Article 17 and Article 20 are fundamental to discussions on the right to privacy offline and online and respectively discussions on disinformation and hate speech.
+While Article 19 of the International Covenant on Civil and Political Rights (ICCPR) is the most prominent standard on freedom of expression and opinion, articles 18 (right to freedom of thought, conscience and religion), 25 (right to take part in public affairs, to vote and be elected) and 27 (minority rights) also contain guarantees for freedom of opinion and/or expression.
+Articles 17 and 20 are fundamental to discussions on the right to privacy offline and online and respectively discussions on disinformation and hate speech.

-It should be noted here that the ICCPR Articles cannot be read in isolation from other Conventions and Covenants.
+It should also be noted here that the ICCPR Articles cannot be read in isolation from other Conventions and Covenants.
 There is an inherent tension between Articles 19 and 20 of the ICCPR vis-a-vis Article 4 of the International Convention on the Elimination of All Forms of Racial Discrimination, as described in this article.
-This theme page will not go deeper into this debate, See also the resources section below.

 Read more on Article 17 of the ICCPRThe International Network of Civil Liberties Organisations in 2018 submitted input on human rights challenges relating to privacy in the digital age to the Human Rights Council.
 The issues and challenges in the submissions are particularly relevant for journalists and news media and address: Encryption and anonymity; Reliance on data driven technology; Undue interferences with the right to digital privacy for vulnerable groups; Safeguards against surveillance, processing, and interception of digital communications https://www.ohchr.org/Documents/Issues/DigitalAge/ReportPrivacyinDigitalAge/INCLO.pdf